 In a change from previous pilgrimages, the Minidoka Pilgrimage will be conducting its own educational programming on Friday, June 20th at the Red Lion Hotel.
 For those who wish to attend the Civil Liberties Symposium at the College of Southern Idaho instead on Friday, June 20th,

-seperate registration is required and must be done through the Symposium directly.
-The symposium is an opportunity to hear presentations by noted scholars, educators, former Japanese American child incarcerees, and learn about other civil liberty issues .
-To register or for more information about the Civil Liberties Symposium, visit www.csi.edu/civilibertiessymposium/
+separate registration is required and must be done through the Symposium directly.
+The symposium is an opportunity to hear presentations by noted scholars, educators, former Japanese American child incarcerees, and learn about other civil liberty issues.

 On Saturday, June 22, participants will have visit the grounds of the National Monument where there will be guided tours of what remains of the former site.
 Saturday afternoon is our "legacy session" where we break into smaller groups made up of various ages to share stories and experience.
 On Sunday, a memorial service will be held at the National Monument to honor incarcerees.
 Participants also have the opportunity to participate in workshops and forums during this time.
 Throughout the duration of the trip, there will be opportunities to share memories and stories with fellow participants.